Resolution-Agnostic Neural Operators for Multi-Rate Sparse-View CT: CTO Design Details

 \subsection{Sinogram-Space Operator $\NO_s$}

 \textbf{Sinogram-Space NO}.
-We introduce a sinogram-space neural operator $\NO_s$ that acts directly on the function space of $\p(\theta,r)$, with detector position $r$ and view angle $\theta$ treated as the two sinogram axes.
-DISCO convolutions are applied in this native $(\theta,r)$ coordinate system—without projection or reparameterization to $(x,y)$—so the model learns in the inherent geometry domain of the measurements without projection errors.
-Extending DISCO from 2D cartesian to polar coordinates requires honoring the periodic boundary condition in $\theta$; we therefore use circular padding along $\theta$ (and standard padding along $r$), yielding $\theta$-shift equivariance (rotational equivariance) and consistent handling of arbitrary angular offsets.
+We introduce a sinogram-space neural operator $\NO_s$ that acts on the function space of $\p(\theta,r)$, with detector position $r$ and view angle $\theta$ treated as the two sinogram axes.
+DISCO convolutions are applied in this $(\theta,r)$ coordinate system—without projection or reparameterization to $(x,y)$—so the model learns directly in the intrinsic measurement domain, avoiding projection errors.
+Extending DISCO from 2D Cartesian to polar coordinates requires honoring the periodic boundary condition in $\theta$; we therefore use circular padding along $\theta$ (and standard padding along $r$), yielding $\theta$-shift equivariance (rotational equivariance) and consistent handling of arbitrary angular offsets.
 As a neural \emph{operator}, $\NO_s$ maps between function spaces rather than fixed grids, so the same model applies across discretizations (e.g., different detector bins).

-The $\NO_s$ module comprises two parallel UDNO branches (Fig.\ref{fig:rot_eq_visualization}a): $\NO_{s,\text{spatial}}$ and $\NO_{s,\text{freq}}$. $\NO_{s,\text{spatial}}$ operates on $\p(\theta,r)$ to capture local, geometry-aware correlations, while $\NO_{s,\text{freq}}$ operates on the sinogram’s 2D frequency representation to model long-range angular–radial dependencies.
+{We adapt DISCO, originally defined in the image space, to the sinogram space with a novel dual-branch design.} The $\NO_s$ module comprises two parallel UDNO branches (Fig.~\ref{fig:rot_eq_visualization}a): $\NO_{s,\text{spatial}}$ and $\NO_{s,\text{freq}}$. $\NO_{s,\text{spatial}}$ operates on $\p(\theta,r)$ to capture local, geometry-aware correlations, while $\NO_{s,\text{freq}}$ operates on the sinogram’s 2D frequency representation to model long-range angular–radial dependencies.
 The two outputs are averaged to form the final sinogram-space estimation, which is then forwarded to the downstream reconstruction stage.
-The design is inspired by a classical CT reconstruction method, FBP \cite{shepp1974fourier}, where the additional $r$-frequency processing of the sinogram greatly reduces reconstruction blurriness.
+The design is inspired by FBP \cite{shepp1974fourier}, where the additional $r$-frequency processing of the sinogram greatly reduces reconstruction blur.